 Local residents lead cosmopolitan lives, but their appetites never weaken for recipes reminiscent of Old Hong Kong.
 Hong Kong-style cafes, or “cha chaan tengs,” are loved for their eclectic menus, which, aside from casual Hong Kong dishes, also...

-118, International Commerce Centre (ICC), 1 Austin Rd W, West Kowloon, Hong Kong
+Level 118 International Commerce Centre, ICC, 1 Austin Rd W, Tsim Sha Tsui, Hong Kong

 Don’t let vertigo stop you from viewing Hong Kong's illuminated skyline from the highest bar in the world.
 Even the city’s tallest skyscrapers appear to be tiny dots when viewed from the Ozone, located on the 118th floor of West Kowloon’s...

 22 Salisbury Rd, Tsim Sha Tsui, Hong Kong

 8 Connaught Rd Central, Central, Hong Kong

 Armani/Prive's is one of Hong Kong's prime nightspots and its rooftop terrace brings in crowds of the city's best dressed patrons year-round.
 In the summertime, this is the place to be for some of the city's best parties.
 Inside, music, spun by...